Francis Ormsby-Gore, 6th Baron Harlech: Early life

-The sixth baron Harlech eventually succeeded his father in 1985, this is after his father, the fifth baron also died in a car crash.
 He sat as a Conservative member of the House of Lords until the removal of the hereditary peers in 1999.

-Harlech lived at Brogyntyn near Oswestry and later at The Mount, Racecourse Road, Oswestry.
-He also owned Glyn Cywarch in Talsarnau.
+Harlech lived at his ancestral seat the Palladian Brogyntyn Hall near Oswestry, which he sold in 2001 and later at The Mount, Racecourse Road, Oswestry.
+He also owned Glyn Cywarch, his 4,200-acre estate in Talsarnau, Gwynedd in Wales.

 Personal life

-In 1986, Harlech married Amanda Jane Grieve, who studied English at Oxford.
-She was a daughter of solicitor Alan Grieve, a director of the Jerwood Foundation, and his first wife, Anne Dulake.
+In 1986, Harlech married Amanda Jane Grieve, a daughter of solicitor Alan Grieve, a director of the Jerwood Foundation, and his first wife, Anne Dulake.
+She was a fashion journalist who would become the muse of, first, John Galliano and later Karl Lagerfeld.

 Before Lord and Lady Harlech were divorced on 31 August 1998, they had a son and a daughter: